symeon158/-Sales-Forecasting-with-Prophet-and-Streamlit/README.md

 `data_exploration.ipynb` is a Jupyter notebook for exploring the sales data.

-- **Functionality**:
-    - The notebook imports the sales data and performs exploratory data analysis.
-    - It provides insights into the data distribution, trends, and any potential anomalies.

 ### requirements

 #### requirements.txt

 `requirements.txt` contains the project dependencies.

-- **Dependencies**:
-    - The file includes necessary packages like Streamlit, Plotly, scikit-learn, pandas, fbprophet, and optuna.

 ### readme